amughalbscs16/RSA-Implementation/README.md

  	RSA Algorithm in C++ Language
 # Running
 	In input.txt file write what you want to encrypt and decrypt.
-	Open encrypt.txt and decrypt.txt the out files of algorithm.
+	Open encrypted.txt and decrypted.txt the out files of algorithm.